mvolkmann/blog/src/meteor.md

      onMount(() => Meteor.subscribe('tasks'));
      ```

+     Additional arguments can be passed to `Meteor.subscribe`.
+     These are passed the function passed to `Meteor.publish` in the server
+     and it can uses them to decide which documents to publish.
+     This is useful to limit the amount of data that is
+     copied into Minimongo on the client.

      The `Meteor.subscribe` method returns an object
-     that can be useful to capture in a variable.
+     that can be captured in a variable.
      It has three properties.
      `stop` is a method that can be called to cancel the subscription.
      Typically the subscription is retained for the duration of the session.
-     `ready` is a method that is called when the server
+     `ready` is a method returns a boolean that is `true` when
-     has completed the initial publication of data.
+     the server has completed the initial publication of data.
      `subscriptionId` is a unique id for the subscription
      that is not typically needed.

-     Additional arguments can be passed to `Meteor.subscribe`.
-     These are passed the function passed to `Meteor.publish` in the server
-     and it can uses them to decide which documents to publish.
-     This is useful to limit the amount of data that is
-     copied into Minimongo on the client.

    Now users only see and operate on their own tasks.